Outpatient Lab Service

 Even though you may have registered before, we must ask you to register each time to avoid any billing errors caused by inaccurate or out of date information.

-What if I have Standing order?
+What if I have a standing order?

 For patients with standing orders for frequent lab tests, we've created a program to help make your experience more efficient.
 A standing order requires an initial registration then allows you to bypass the process on all subsequent visits until your orders expire.